NatronGitHub/Natron/BUGS.md

 - the nodegraph should have a "f" shortcut to recenter the graph, and scrollbars (or a birds eye view) when the graph is too large.

 - Progress suite is not implemented (GUI is blocked until the operation has ended)

-- a log window with OFX and Natron log messages (see OfxImageEffectInstance::vmessage, OfxHost::vmessage)

 - The OFX keyframe interface is missing some unimplemented functions yet:
   - OfxParameterSuiteV1::paramEditBegin — Used to group any parameter changes for undo/redo purposes